 Smooth hydrangea (Hydrangea absorbescens)

-The smooth hydrangea, sometimes referred to as a wild hydrangea, can be found growing in full sun and is native to the eastern United States.
+The smooth hydrangea, sometimes referred to as a wild hydrangea, can be found growing in partial shade to full sun and is native to the eastern United States.
 If the temperatures are consistently hot, they will thrive in morning sun and shaded afternoons.
 These compact shrubs have creamy white flowers and grow 3 to 5 feet tall.
 The smooth hydrangea blooms from early summer into fall.

 Smooth hydrangeas bloom on new wood, therefore they can be pruned in late winter or early spring.
 They are hardy to USDA zone 3.